 Employees should not come to work when they are sick and should self-isolate until they can determine the cause through consultation with their healthcare provider.
 This requires the appropriate use of available leave.
 If an employee appears to be exhibiting symptoms associated with coronavirus while at work, a manager should excuse the employee from work and advise them to seek care from their healthcare provider.

 The College of Public Health has developed and will continue to update a guide to local testing sites for faculty and staff.
-Note: Only PCR nasal test sites are listed here, as this is the accepted diagnostic tool used to determine if a person has the virus and is at risk of spreading it to others: https://publichealth.uga.edu/coronavirus/local-testing/
+Note: Only PCR nasal test sites are listed here: https://publichealth.uga.edu/coronavirus/local-testing/